icco/ruby-sinatra-heroku-talk/script.md

 Wheee.
 Alright, let's run and test.
 (Yes there are some bugs...)

 Cool, that works.
 Now, how do we get it on the internet?

- * heroku init
+We use Heroku!

+Heroku runs using [rack](http://rack.rubyforge.org/).
+To launch sinatra in rack, you need to put the following into `config.ru`.

+    require 'site'
+    run Sinatra::Application

+We installed heroku earlier, so now we can just:

- * heroku deploy
+    heroku create talktopigs-`whoami`

- * pimp github.
+Hmm...
+That seemed far too simple...
+Now you just push?

+    git add .
+    git commit -m "Huzzah! an App."
+    git push heroku master

+HOT SKIPPY!
+Notice your app is now running on the interwebs.
+You can read the [heroku docs](http://docs.heroku.com/) on how to change the app name on put on a special domain.

+BUT WAIT!
+We want to share our code with the world.
+Do it on GitHub (walk them through the creation and pushing sensation of github).

+Tah Dah.
+Questions?